 Stock options give you the right to buy shares at a specific price.
-You can hold a market traded option in your brokerage account, or have options from your employer to buy the company's stock.
-All market traded options, and often employee options, have expiration dates by which you need to make a decision whether or not to exercise you rights.
+You can hold a market-traded option in your brokerage account or have options from your employer to buy the company's stock.
+All market-traded options, and often employee options, have expiration dates by which you need to make a decision whether or not to exercise your rights.
 The deciding factor comes down to the "moneyness" of your options.

-Employee stock options and market traded call options give you the right to buy stock at the strike price.
-The options markets also offers put options, which give you the right to sell shares at a preset price.
+Employee stock options and market-traded call options give you the right to buy stocks at the strike price.
+The options markets also offer put options, which give you the right to sell shares at a preset price.
 A put option will be in-the-money if the stock is below the strike price and will be automatically exercised by your broker if the option is allowed to reach expiration.
 If the stock price is above the put option strike price, the option will expire without value.

 Tim Plaehn has been writing financial, investment and trading articles and blogs since 2007.
 His work has appeared online at Seeking Alpha, Marketwatch.com and various other websites.
 Plaehn has a bachelor's degree in mathematics from the U.S. Air Force Academy.